vmg/redcarpet/README.markdown

 option which takes an integer and allows you to make it render only headers until a specific level.

-Furthermore, the abstract base class `Redcarpet::Render::Base` can be used to write a custom renderer purely in Ruby, or extending an existing renderer.
+Furthermore, the abstract base class `Greenmat::Render::Base` can be used to write a custom renderer purely in Ruby, or extending an existing renderer.
 See the following section for more information.